of January 2017 I have sold out of all of the guitars shown on

 Established in 1957 by Francisco Esteve, Manuel Adalid Sr., and Antonio Monfort, the Esteve workshop currently employs several dozen artesans who handmake guitars, laudes, bandurrias, and mandolins.
 Since its inception the Esteve workshop has followed traditional construction methods.
 All of their guitars are handmade by the Spanish method which includes an integrated neck-body construction and fan bracing.
 All the woods used in this workshop have been carefully dried.
 Dried wood is essential for a good, stable instrument.
 The attention to quality shows in all of their models from their student guitars through their deluxe concert classicals.
 For many years, Esteve guitars have won awards for their beauty and sound.
 In 1999, once again they were awarded the Premio a la Artesanía (Artisan's Prize) in Valencia, a city of many excellent guitarmakers.
 Currently, the Esteve business is run by Manuel Adalid, Jr. , the son of one of the original partners.
 Manuel Jr. has decades of hands-on experience in this trade.
 In addition to managing the business of the workshop, he even personally travels to Asia, and the Americas in search of quality woods and attends several trade shows each year.
 Manuel Adalid Jr. and his son are actively involved in designing the guitars coming from this fine workshop.

-Classical Guitars by Esteve (Esteve is pronounced Eh-ste-veh) --March 7, 2013 Retail Prices
+Classical Guitars by Esteve (Esteve is pronounced Eh-ste-veh) - 2015 Retail Prices (see Special Deal at: http://www.fernandezmusic.com/Guitar%20Specials.html

 Above: Face, back and head of R.Fernandez 40 made by Esteve.